hugofqueiros/blockchain/ethereum/become-dev-block/README.md

 to start:
 `./startnode.sh`

-to connect to the running node
+to connect to the running node - to the correct IPC `geth attach`
-`geth attach`

 web3 api